ibm-cloud-docs/containers/cs_ingress_about.md

 ## How does a request get to my app with Ingress in a VPC cluster?
 {: #architecture-vpc}

-The following diagram shows how Ingress directs communication from the internet to an app in a VPC multizone cluster:
+The following diagram shows how Ingress directs communication from the internet to an app in a VPC multizone cluster.
+{: shortdesc}

 image <img src="images/cs_ingress_vpc.png" width="830" alt="Expose an app in a VPC cluster by using Ingress" style="width:830px; border-style: none"/>